 The claim: 5 minutes of double-inhale-long-exhale breathing outperforms mindfulness meditation for mood.

 The evidence: Huberman himself is a co-author on this study.
 Balban et al. (2023) ran an RCT with 111 participants published in Cell Reports Medicine [3].
 Cyclic sighing beat box breathing, hyperventilation breathing, AND mindfulness meditation on daily mood improvement.
 This is the strongest evidence in his entire protocol stack.
+Stanford’s Human Performance Lab, where Huberman conducts his research, has focused on breathwork as a measurable, low-cost neurological intervention.

 What the Science Partially Supports